botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### Is Logged In

 >If cookie with the **isloggedin** name is identified, then a refresh of admin password POST request could be exploited.
-Change username parameter to administrator while logged in as low priv user, CSRF where token is not tied to user session.
+Change username parameter to administrator while logged in as low privilege user, CSRF where token is not tied to user session.

 ```html
 POST /refreshpassword HTTP/1.1